MrHedmad/kerblam/README.md

   project.
 Kerblam! asks you if you want to use some common programming languages and sets up a proper `.gitignore` and pre-commit hooks for you.
-- :white_check_mark: `kerblam data` fetches remote data and saves it locally, manages local data and can clean it up.
+- :white_check_mark: `kerblam data` fetches remote data and saves it locally, manages local data and can clean it up, preserving only files that must be preserved.
+  It also shows you how much local data is on the disk, how much data is remote and how much disk space you can free without losing anything important.
 - :construction: `kerblam package` packages your pipeline and exports a `docker` image for execution later.
   It's useful for reproducibility purposes as the docker image is primed